benzac-de/msx-interaction-plugin-examples/README.md

 # Media Station X - Interaction Plugin Examples
-This project contains examples of how you can use the Media Station X application, and the corresponding Interaction Plugin interface to create an interactive and highly customized media client.
+This project contains examples of how you can use the Media Station X application and the corresponding Interaction Plugin interface to create an interactive and highly customized media client.

 ## Documentation Links
 * Media Station X: http://msx.benzac.de/info/